MetPX/sarracenia/docs/Explanation/Concepts.rst

   - Users configure a *broker*, instead of a pump.
   - by convention, the default vhost '/' is always used (did not feel the need to use other vhosts yet)
-  - users explicitly can pick their *queue* names.
+  - users explicitly can pick their *queue* names (this ia a client-id in MQTT.)
   - users set *subtopic*,
   - topics with dot separator are minimally transformed, rather than encoded.
   - queue *durable*.